ToolJet/ToolJet/docs/docs/widgets/custom-component.md

 ### Code

 This field is used to add a React code for your custom component.
-The packages for the custom component can be imported from [Skypack](https://www.skypack.dev/).
+The packages for the custom component can be imported from [Skypack](https://www.skypack.dev/) or [esm](https://esm.sh/).
 For example, to import `React` package into the custom component it can be imported as `import React from 'https://cdn.skypack.dev/react'`.

 Tooljet provides 3 props to interact with the app: `data`, `updateData` and `runQuery`.